 It’s autumn, so there’s tons of apples.
 Also, it’s getting cold, so there is an inherent need for cake.
 This cake also has one of your two a day, so you can file it under healthy.
 It’s fabulous at tea time, which is at about fourish and, fortunately, happens every day.

-The best thing about this recipe is that it’s made from a bowl of cereal.
+The best thing about this recipe is that it’s made from a bowl of cereal, so you can go and relax with your best pregnancy pillow right afterwards.
 Nice.
 It’s an old family recipe that my Mum used to make for us.
 It’s so tasty that everyone who tries it always asks me for the recipe

 - 1 mug Kellogg’s All Bran

 - 1 mug sultanas (or other dried fruit)

 - 1 mug self-raising flour

 - sprinkle of mixed spice

 All the ingredients are measured with a mug so it’s piss easy.
 Mix the All-Bran, sultanas and sugar in a large mixing bowl and then drown the mixture in the milk.
 You can add other mixed fruit if you like, just make sure all the All-Bran and sultanas are covered with milk.

 After 45 mins you should have something resembling a soggy bowl of cereal 🙂